 1. Manufacturers

 The manufacturer of the aftermarket part may be held responsible if the item was defective, poorly designed, or lacked necessary safety warnings.
-Strict liability often applies in these situations, making it easier to prove your claim.
+Strict liability often applies in these situations, making it easier to prove your claim.2.
+Retailers and Distributors

 Retailers and distributors that sell unsafe parts or fail to provide clear warnings may also be liable.
-This is especially true if they knowingly sold a part with compatibility or safety issues.
+This is especially true if they knowingly sold a part with compatibility or safety issues.3.
+Mechanics and Installers

-If the aftermarket component was installed incorrectly, used despite known risks, or applied to a vehicle without proper testing, the mechanic or repair shop may be held accountable under professional negligence.
+If the aftermarket component was installed incorrectly, used despite known risks, or applied to a vehicle without proper testing, the mechanic or repair shop may be held accountable under professional negligence.4.
+Other Parties

 Gathering Evidence